-In the first year of the project we have concentrated on gathering data and other information and learning about Pierce's disease and the sharpshooters that spread it.
+In the first two years of the project we have concentrated on gathering data and other information and learning about PD and the sharpshooters that spread it, creating a model of the economic impacts of the disease in the Napa Valley, and working to extend that model so that it can reflect the situation across the state.
 Our progress has led us to revise some aspects of the research strategy, but the work has gone generally according to plan, albeit after a delayed start.
-We have laid the foundation to develop a working (but simplified) model by the end of 2009 that can be used for initial applications and as a basis for consultation to establish directions for elaboration and refinement.
+In the coming months we will work to extend that model so that it better incorporates the role of PD/GWSS in southern California and can be used to evaluate the benefits from investments in alternative R&D projects.